ObsMod/pylawr/docs/source/user/plot/plotter.rst

 The :py:class:`~pylawr.plot.Plotter` exists to simplify the composition and use of any :any:`pylawr.plot.layer`.
-As such it allows for the handling of any :any:`matplotlib.pyplot.figure` or :any:`matplotlib.pyplot.axis` related setting.
+As such, it allows for the handling of any :any:`matplotlib.pyplot.figure` or :any:`matplotlib.pyplot.axis` related setting.